NormalReedus/cache-me-ousside/README.md

 **Required**
 **Type**: `string`

 The REST API proxy URL is where all requests to the cache server will be proxied.
-That means, that any request sent to the cache server will be forwarded, exactly as-is, to the specified REST API (and requests to configured routes will be cached).
+That means, that any request sent to the cache server will be forwarded, exactly as-is, to the specified REST API (and responses from configured routes will be cached).

 Trailing slashes are trimmed from the API URL so the same caching and busting configuration will work the same when you change the API URL from production to development etc. and perhaps omit the trailing slash in one or the other.